polae/flet-route-async/docs/deployment.md

 The Dockerfile provides for a container to run the app locally, or in the cloud.

+I am seeking advice on how to best deploy this app with a path to maximum (optimal) concurrency in the app and responsive scalabilty.
+Please share your thoughts.

 ### Deployment

 I have deployed this app on [Fly.io](https://fly.io), which is a recommended service provider in the Flet docs.

-If you have an account and installed fly on your system, you can run (from your root directory):
+After you have created an account and [installed fly on your system](https://fly.io/docs/hands-on/install-flyctl/), you can run (from your root directory):

 ```
 fly auth login
 ```

-From your root directory, create an app:
+Now that you are logged in, from your root directory, create an app:

 ```
 fly launch
 ```

-You will be led through a series of questions:
+You will be led through a series of questions.
+>N.B.: The app name will be used in the fly.toml file below. here are the [questions](https://fly.io/docs/hands-on/launch-app/), if you'd like a reference.

+You don't need these ...

 ```
-q
-q
-q
+?
+Would you like to set up a Postgresql database now?
+No
+?
+Would you like to set up an Upstash Redis database now?
+No
 ```

-This process will configure and write a fly.toml file in your working directory:
+This process will configure and write a `fly.toml` file in your working directory:
->See [Fly Docs](https://fly.io/docs/reference/configuration/) for information about how to use this file.
+>See [Fly Docs](https://fly.io/docs/reference/configuration/) for more information about how to use this file.

 ```
+#fly.toml
 app = "<YOUR-CREATED-FLY-APP-NAME"
 primary_region = "iad"